James Carroll (cricketer)

 James Thomas Carroll (18 March 1843 – 1 April 1926) was an English professional cricketer.
 He played 33 first-class matches for Kent County Cricket Club between 1865 and 1869.

 Carroll was born at Gravesend in Kent in 1843, the son of Jane Carroll.
 His mother, who worked as a charwoman, was widowed and he was raised in the town by her and an uncle.

-After playing matches for Kent Colts sides in 1863 and 1864, Carroll was called into the county side in 1865, making his first-class debut against Sussex at Hove.
+After playing matches for Kent Colts in 1863 and 1864, Carroll was called into the county team in 1865, making his first-class debut against Sussex at Hove.
 He played in each of the four following season, regularly appearing for the county team.
 Described as a "free hitting batsman" who played with "good style" and a "wonderful field", Carroll played in a total of 33 first-class matches, all for Kent.
 He scored a total of 610 runs with a highest score of 48―made on debut―and took eight wickets.

-Carroll worked as a plumber and decorator, but was also employed as a professional cricketer at Lancing College and at a variety of clubs, including Gravesend and Milton, his home side.
-He played for a variety of other club sides, scoring a century for the Mid-Kent club in 1871.
+Carroll worked as a plumber and decorator, but was also employed as a professional cricketer at Lancing College, and at clubs including Gravesend and Milton, his home team.
+He scored a century for the Mid-Kent club in 1871.
 He was married and had three children.
 Carroll died at Gravesend in 1926 aged 83.